Why Is Iago Jealous of Othello and Cassio: Explained

 Quote 1: “Mere prattle without practice/Is all his soldiership.”
 (Act 1, Scene 1)

-Iago is furious as Othello promotes Cassio.
-So, he gets bitter and he takes a cheap and ugly shot at Cassio.
-Iago declares Casio as “all talk and no action”.
+Iago is furious as Othello favours Cassio.
+So, he gets bitter, and he takes a cheap and ugly shot at Cassio.
+Iago declares Casio as “all talk and no action.”
 Basically, Iago means that Cassio is a man who just reads about battlefield strategies but never fought on the battlefield.
 Cassio is a theorist playing a soldier.

 How will you feel?